SoftwareMarbles/FridayLab20131220/DevLog.md

 17:26
 After the lunch and christmass shopping I'm back for more paperecuts.
 Main Epiphany module is loading but it cannot load its submodules due to some issues with include paths.
 I tried setting those up with `ini_set("include_path"...` but to no avail.
 So I resorted to hacking the Epi.php source file to define the base directory (from which other submodules are included) during its own initialization.
 Unfortunatelly, at one point I decided that Epiphany was going to be a git submodule and since now I changed its source code I can't push it to my test server as Git wants to push my code to my server and Epi's code to its server (which is GitHub)

+18:00
+I solved the submodule issues by switching to `git subtree`.